 First step: Well-Being

 Last year I was heavily focused on my well-being, following a start to 2017 that was dominated by a health scare.
 Major abdominal surgery late January went perfectly and all biopsies and scans came back negative, for which I’m wildly grateful.
-But as recovery continued and I started feeling closer to normal a couple months later, I didn’t — to my own surprise — avow absolute devotion to my health, improve my already mostly healthy diet, swear off beloved indulgences, commit to a strict exercise regime.
+But as recovery continued and I started feeling closer to normal a couple months later, I did not — to my own surprise — avow absolute devotion to my health, improve my already mostly healthy diet, swear off beloved indulgences, commit to a strict exercise regime.
 Rather, without it being much of a conscious decision, I found myself focusing on things that enriched my life.
 Nothing like facing the idea of having cancer for even just 24 hours (no comparison to the occasional, theoretical considerations one might have) as real motivation to rethink priorities and maximize experiences that matter.

 For one, I joined a tai chi class when I felt ready for a bit more physical exercise but knew it was far too soon to hit the cardio room at the YMCA.
 A topic for another post, but that’s been a transformative experience, both for physical benefits such as balance, strength and flexibility, as well as its emotional impact of (again) balance, concentration, calm, being in the moment and letting things go.